Job Title: RN Weekend Program

-Compile, compare, and record patient assessments, patient cares, medications and treatments for documentation of assessments and cares rendered.
+A. Compile, compare, and record patient assessments, patient cares, medications and treatments for documentation of cares rendered.

-Coordinate, compile, analyze and record patient care information to establish and evaluate patientsâ?? progress toward goals and the nursing plan of care.
+Coordinate, compile, analyze and record patient care information to establish and evaluate patientsâ?? progress towards goals and the nursing plan of care.

 Instruct patient and family by explanation, demonstration and supervised practice to assist patient to be as independent as possible.

-Directly provide, or appropriately delegate cares, vital signs, treatments and medications as prescribed.
+Directly provides, or appropriately delegates, cares, vital signs, treatments and medications as prescribed.

-Administer medications as ordered, collaborate with Pharmacy to ensure adequate supplies and document patient response to medication regimen as appropriate.
+Administers medications as ordered, collaborates with Pharmacy to ensure adequate supplies and documents patient response to medication regimen as appropriate.

-Mentor patients and their loved ones/families to inform them of patients progress and to provide them emotional support and education as necessary to build towards discharge.
+Mentor patients and their families to inform them of patients progress and to provide them emotional support and education as necessary to build towards discharge.

 Instruct, train, and acclimate new employees to department policies and procedures.

-Interact with physicians/providers and discuss clinical issues for safe patient care.
+Interact with physicians and discuss clinical issues for safe patient care.

-Discern between significant and insignificant clinical changes in patient status and respond appropriately.
+Discerns between significant and insignificant clinical changes in patient status and responds appropriately.

-Develop rapport with patients and their families/loved ones by proactive rounding, answering call lights in a timely manner, and keeping patient information boards updated.
-Communicate regularly and succinctly with supervisor, physician (if necessary), and other team members regarding patientâ??s condition, response to medications, concerns, and patient goals to ensure quality service delivery.
+Develops rapport with patients and their families by proactive rounding, answering call lights in a timely manner, and keeping white boards updated.
+Communicates regularly and succinctly with supervisor, physician (if necessary), and other team members regarding patientâ??s condition, response to medications, concerns, and patient goals to ensure quality service delivery.

-Provide supervision and delegation for LPN, unlicensed personnel, students and nurse residents.
+Provides supervision and delegation for LPN, unlicensed personnel students and nurse residents.